brhoAtCDC/HAI_Validator_4_MU3/README.md

 License

-This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC Â§ 105.
+This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC Ã‚Â§ 105.
 The project utilizes code licensed under the terms of the Apache Software License and therefore is licensed under ASL v2 or later.
 This program is free software: you can redistribute it and/or modify it under the terms of the Apache Software License version 2, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty